nalpako2027/nalpako2027.github.io/_posts/2026-07-14-complete-case-analysis-danger.md

   - Teacher Deficit Beliefs
 ---

-## The Danger of "Just Dropping the Missing Cases" 🔍

 Majority of researchers/data analysts in social sciences or relevant private sectors pull the easy button during analysis: let their statistical software (e.g., Stata or SPSS) quietly discard every row with a blank cell with respect to the variables of interest.
 It's called listwise deletion, or complete-case analysis.
 The sample shrinks, and they move on, feeling that that is a harmless move.
 And sometime it is!
 Some even go so far as to delete incomplete cases 'from the data' without any theoretical justification, or cherry-pick data to find 'significant results'.
 I will not discuss this, as it is tantamount to manipulating the data.
 This not only invalidates any results obtained, but is also completely unethical!